Cri-dei/Cri-dei/README.md

 Development of statistical frameworks to quantify how climate change modifies the probability of **co-occurring and repeated extreme events**, combining multivariate dependence modelling with temporal attribution approaches.
 Collaboration with World Weather Attribution.

-**Climate impacts on European transport infrastructure** Assessment of present and future exposure of the Trans-European Transport Network (TEN-T) to **heatwaves, droughts, floods, and wildfires** under different climate scenarios.
+**Climate impacts on European transport infrastructure** Large-scale climate-impact assessment using ISIMIP climate-impact data and climate model projections to investigate the exposure of the Trans-European Transport Network (TEN-T) to heatwaves, droughts, river floods, and wildfires.
+The analysis combines extreme-event indicators, multiple climate scenarios, and spatial infrastructure data to assess how climate risks evolve under future warming and how climate mitigation can reduce exposure.
 Collaboration with DG-Move, European Commission.
 → *Natural Hazards and Earth System Sciences* (2026)

 **Asymmetric dependence in hydrological extremes**